Important Information

 The information we have for you or your business is made up of what you tell us, and data we collect when you use our services, or from third parties we work with.

 We and other organisations acting to prevent fraud may process your personal information in systems that look for fraud by studying patterns in the data.
-We may find that an account or policy is being used in a way that fraudsters work.
+We may find that an account or policy is being used in ways that fraudsters work.
 Or we may notice that an account is being used in a way that is unusual for you or your business.
-Either of these could indicate a risk that fraud or money-laundering may be carried out against a customer, the bank or the insurer.
+Either of these could indicate a risk of fraud or money-laundering against a customer, the bank or the insurer.

 How this can affect you